CowFreedom/Desal/examples/solve_poisson_multigrid/Description of the example.md

 REQUIRES NVCC Compiler

-This example numerically estimates the solution of the Poisson equation \laplace u=f(x) on a rectangular grid.
+This example numerically estimates the solution of the equation I-dt*v*\laplace u=b on a rectangular grid.

-The solver is a V-Cycle multigrid solver using the Jacobi procedure for smoothing iterations.
+The solver is a V-Cycle multigrid solver using a weighted Jacobi procedure for smoothing iterations.

 ## Usage
 A build script *buildtask_gcc.cmd* is included in this folder.
 On Windows, you can use it to compile